1. About phenytoin

 You may feel sleepy or dizzy when you first start taking phenytoin or the dose is increased.

-If this happens to you, do not drive or ride a bike until you feel more alert.
+If this happens to you, do not drive, ride a bike or operate machinery until you feel more alert.

 Phenytoin can also affect your vision.
 Do not drive or ride a bike if your vision is affected.